Shelton College: History

 Shelton College was founded by Don Odell Shelton in 1907 as the National Bible Institute of New York City, and it was incorporated in 1908.
 The Union Missionary Training Institute of Brooklyn, founded by Lucy D. Osborn in 1885, merged with the National Bible Institute in 1916.
-From 1925-1952 the National Bible Institute's headquarters were located at 340 West 55th Street in New York City and was known as the National Bible Institute School and Dormitory.
+From 1925 to 1952 the National Bible Institute's headquarters were located at 340 West 55th Street in New York City and was known as the National Bible Institute School and Dormitory.

 Carl McIntire was instrumental in the leadership of the college from the early 1940s until it closed in 1991.

 The National Bible Institute was renamed as Shelton College in 1950.
 The college moved to a campus in Ringwood, New Jersey, in 1953, then to Cape May, New Jersey in 1963.

-In 1971 the College moved to Cape Canaveral, Florida, and then back to Cape May in 1979.
+In 1971 the college moved to Cape Canaveral, Florida, and then back to Cape May in 1979.

 In September 1973, McIntire became Chancellor.

 In New Jersey Board of Higher Education v.
 Shelton College, the Supreme Court of New Jersey forbade Shelton from granting degrees without a state license.
 The school became a certificate granting institution until it closed in 1992.

 In 2014, the roof collapsed and the building was demolished.